The Martial Compendium 5E

 Second Wind

 You learn to draw on deep reserves of stamina and willpower to drive yourself on where lesser combatants might fall.
-As a Bonus Action on your turn, you can regain one expanded superiority die and hit points equal to 1d10 + your Fighter level.
+As a Bonus Action on your turn, you can regain one Stamina and Hit Points equal to 1d10 + your Fighter level.

 You can use this feature twice, and you regain all expended uses when you finish a Long Rest.
 When you reach certain Fighter level you gain more uses of this feature, as shown in the Fighter table.

-At 2nd level, you learn a Stance.
-See the section Battle Stances for a list of available Stances, and more detailed information on their mechanics.
-When you gain certain Fighter levels, you gain additional Stances of your choice, as shown in the Stances Known column of the Fighter table.
-Alternatively, you may choose to learn a Maneuver instead.
+At 2nd level, you learn a Fighting Style.
+See the section Fighting Styles for a list of available Styles, and more detailed information on their mechanics.
+When you gain certain Fighter levels, you gain additional Fighting Styles of your choice, as shown in the Fighting Styles Known column of the Fighter table.

-When you gain a level in Fighter, you can replace one Stance you know with a different one.
+When you gain a level in Fighter, you can replace one Fighting Styles you know with a different one.

 The Fighter